 Uncredited special effects photographer Vernon L. Walker was later nominated for 4 Oscars for special effects and worked on a number of successful films, including Orson Welles’ ”the best film in history” – Citizen Kane.
 King Kong was cameraman Kenneth Peach’s first film, and he would later establish himself in TV, but he did film the cheap 1959 sci-fi film It!
 The Terror from Beyond Space, often cited as the main inspiration for Ridley Scott’s Alien (although that is a hotly debated topic).
 Costume designer Walter Plunkett was Hollywood nobility, and his designs for famous films are too numerous to list – suffice to say he won an Oscar and was nominated for a whopping nine!
 The point of interest for sci-fi fans is that he designed the men’s costumes for the 1957 classic Forbidden Planet.

 Special effects technician Harry Redmond Jr. had a very successful career working for big names like Frank Capra, Fritz Lang, Howard Hughes and Orson Welles.
-Later in his career he created memorable effects for a few sci-fi films of the golden age, such as The Magnetic Monster, Donovan’s Brain (both 1953), Riders to the Stars (1954) and Gog (1954), as well as the sci-fi TV-series The Science Fiction Theatre (1955-1957) and The Outer Limits (1963-1964).
+Later in his career he created memorable effects for a few sci-fi films of the golden age, such as The Magnetic Monster (1953, review), Donovan’s Brain (1953, review), Riders to the Stars (1954, review) and Gog (1954, review), as well as the sci-fi TV-series The Science Fiction Theatre (1955-1957) and The Outer Limits (1963-1964).
 Redmond and his father Harry Redmond Sr. were a crucial addition to the team of O’Brien and Delgado on King Kong, and their main role was the supervision of travelling mattes and back projections that so beautifully merged animatronics, stop motion animation and live action.
 Sadly Junior never received any industry rewards for his long career, and it wasn’t until his death in 2011 – at the respectable age of 101 years – that his work was recognised in lengthy obituaries in publications like Hollywood Reporter, Variety and The Guardian.

 Merian C. Cooper and the special effects team famously filmed a whole scene with some of the rescuers getting shaken off a log and falling into a pit with giant spiders and lizards.
 At the first screening, Cooper thought the scene slowed the movie down and cut it from the film, and it has since been lost.
 When Peter Jackson made his 2005 remake he also made a short recreation of what he thought the scene would have looked like, taking his cue from drawings and photographs.
 He then filmed the scene in the style of the 1933 film, using the same tools, effects and techniques that the team with O’Brien, Delgado and the Redmonds would have had at their disposal.